jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Conditional Routing**: Critic decisions determine whether to proceed or retry
 - **Retry Logic**: Failed steps are retried up to configurable limits
 - **Graceful Degradation**: System continues to finalizer even when retry limits are exceeded
+- **Sequential Research Execution**: Research steps are executed one at a time, not in parallel
+- **Step-by-Step Research Process**: For each research step: Researcher Agent executes → Critic Agent evaluates → If approved, move to next step; if rejected, retry current step
+- **Research Step Isolation**: Each research step uses unique step_id (0, 1, 2, etc.) for state isolation and message routing
+- **Individual Critic Evaluation**: Each research step receives individual critic evaluation before proceeding to the next step

 **Critic Integration Patterns and Quality Control Details:**
 - **Dynamic Prompt Selection**: Critic behavior changes based on current workflow step